apache/incubator-pegasus/README.md

 - **Persistence of data**: Each write is replicated three-way to different ReplicaServers before responding to the client.
 Using PacificA protocol, Pegasus has the ability for strong consistent replication and membership changes.

 - **Automatic load balancing over ReplicaServers**: Load balancing is a builtin function of MetaServer, which manages the distribution of replicas.
-When the cluster is in an inbalance state, the administrator can invoke a rebalance command that automatically schedules the replica migration.
+When the cluster is in an inbalance state, the administrator can invoke a simple rebalance command that automatically schedules the replica migration.

-- **Cold Backup**.
-Pegasus supports an extensible backup and restore mechanism to ensure data safety.
+- **Cold Backup**: Pegasus supports an extensible backup and restore mechanism to ensure data safety.
 The location of snapshot could be a distributed filesystem like HDFS or local filesystem.
 The snapshot storing in the filesystem can be further used for analysis based on [pegasus-spark](https://github.com/pegasus-kv/pegasus-spark).

-- **Eventually-consistent intra-datacenter replication**.
-This is a feature we called *duplication*.
+- **Eventually-consistent intra-datacenter replication**: This is a feature we called *duplication*.
 It allows a change made in the local cluster accesible after a short time period by the remote cluster.
+It help achieving higher availability of your service and gaining better performance by accessing only local cluster.

 ## To start using Pegasus